romanchaa997/Audityzer/docs-site/docs/protocol-testing-guides/defi-protocols.md

 **Last Updated:** June 15, 2023

-This guide provides comprehensive testing strategies and tools for evaluating the security of decentralized finance (DeFi) protocols using Web3FuzzForge.
+This guide provides comprehensive testing strategies and tools for evaluating the security of decentralized finance (DeFi) protocols using Audityzer.

 ## Protocol Overview